VIVEKDHOTE16/arogya-setu-ai-guide/API_SETUP.md

-# Aarogya Setu AI Health Guide - API Setup
+# API Configuration for Arogya Setu AI Guide

 This application integrates with multiple APIs to provide comprehensive health information and AI-powered assistance.